Coupling of magnetic and lattice collective excitations in the 2D van der Waals antiferromagnet FePS$_{3}$

-Fig.~\ref{fig:sigma_pm} of the main text shows the result obtained by averaging $\sigma_{xy}$ from the two polarizations, providing a single optical circular conductivity spectrum for \FPS.
-Comparing Figs.~\ref{fig:sigma_pm_Faraday} and~\ref{fig:sigma_pm_aniso} demonstrates that the overall important features of the circular dichroism that we noted in the main text, including the splitting of the magnon modes and the spectral weight asymmetry, are reproducible across all different analysis procedures.
+Fig.~\ref{fig:sigma_pm} of the main text shows the result obtained by averaging $\sigma_{xy}$ from the two polarizations, providing a single optical circular conductivity spectrum for FePS$_3$.
+Comparing the different plots in Fig.~\ref{fig:sigma_pm_aniso} shows that the overall important features of the circular dichroism noted in the main text, including the splitting of the 122~\cm\ mode and the spectral weight asymmetry, are reproducible across all different analysis procedures.
 Minor differences between the reconstructions mainly reflect systematic effects such as residual cross-polarization signals and slight misalignment of the sample.